yyerthao/yyerthao/README.md

-### ⚡⚡⚡ Non-Code Stuff ⚡⚡⚡
-* I love, LOVE movies (comedy, horror, suspense),
-* cooking and eating spicy foods (pho, kaopoon, Thai and Indian curry),
-* bullet point listing, and
-* being a boy mom to my precious boys.

-Life has taught me a lot but I find myself grateful for the things I have, and for the things I don't have yet.

 ### 🧐🗣🧞 Yer's Philosophies 🌞🌎💥
 1. Growth mindset 🌱 ALL THE WAY.
 It's hard to reel yourself back into loving and being patient with yourself while you grow but I am an advocate for promoting the power of a growth mindset.
 I aim to practice what I preach, but even I succumb to the power of a fixed mindset here and there (BUT! as an optimist, this just paves way for more lessons to be learned).
 2. Be kind, always.
 3. Code puns ... good for health.
-4. Bad code is just code that doesn't work YET (and might need lots of rewiring).
+4. Bad code is just code that doesn't work YET, keep going.

 ### 🔭🌈☀️ Current Playground ☕️🥅🏀
 1. Currently learning Java, Angular, and Spring Boot.
 2. Creating a learning app for my kids to learn as this mama is a working mama and sometimes I can't reinforce their learning in parallel to my work hours.

+### ⚡⚡⚡ Non-Code Stuff ⚡⚡⚡
+I LOVE:
+* movies (comedy, horror, suspense),
+* cooking and eating spicy foods (pho, kaopoon, Thai and Indian curry),
+* bullet point listing, and
+* being a boy mom to my precious boys.

 ### CONNECT WITH ME:
 * LinkedIn: https://www.linkedin.com/in/yerthao/
 * Portfolio: https://yyerthao.github.io/

 <!--